rust-lang/reference/src/type-layout.md

 </div>

 > Note: This algorithm can produce zero-sized structs.
-In C, the size of
+In C, an empty struct
-> structs without data is zero.
-This is not the same as C++ where structs
+> declaration like `struct Foo { }` is illegal.
+However, both gcc and clang
+> support options to enable such structs, and assign them size zero.
+C++, in
-> without data still have a size of one byte.
+> contrast, gives empty structs a size of 1, unless they are inherited from or
+> they are fields that have the `[[no_unique_address]]` attribute, in which
+> case they do not increase the overall size of the struct.

 #### \#[repr(C)] Unions